adaksuman/genapp/README.md

 genapp plugins are single shell script files that are [sourced][] by genapp and that contain a `setup` function.

-Copy the "hello" example plugin to the directory specified in the genapp `plugins_conf_home` directory:
+Copy the "simple_http" example plugin to the directory specified in the genapp `plugins_conf_home` directory:

-    cp examples/hello/plugin $PLUGINS_HOME/hello
+    cp examples/simple_http/plugin $PLUGINS_HOME/simple_http

 where `$PLUGINS_HOME` is the plugins conf home directory you created above.

-Note that the file is named "hello" -- this is how genapp identifies the plugin.
+Note that the file is named "simple_http" -- this is how genapp identifies the plugin.

 ## Create a Sample Project